openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 A ``while`` statement and a ``do`` statement evaluate an expression and execute the statement repeatedly till the expression value is ``true``.
-The key difference is that ``whileStatement`` first evaluates and checks the expression value, and ``doStatement`` first executes the statement:
+The key difference is that ``whileStatement`` starts from evaluating and checking the expression value, and ``doStatement`` starts from executing the statement:

 .. index::
    while statement